Skip to main content

 • ✅️ Handle traffic spikes — Event-Driven Architecture (EDA) improves handling requests during intense traffic spikes.
 No need for expensive autoscaling.

 • ✅️ Don't wake you up — With EDA, outages won't interrupt your sleep.
-With events in place, issues can be resolved later, or even auto-heal on their own.
+With events in place, issues can be resolved later or even auto-heal.

-• ✅️ Simplify complex parts — EDA breaks down complex problems into manageable chunks.
-They're simpler to build and maintain.
+• ✅️ Simplify complex parts — EDA breaks down complex problems into manageable chunks, which makes them simpler to build and maintain.

 • ✅️ Help advance your career — EDA is a skill in demand.
 Stand out from the crowd and enjoy new job opportunities.

-We designed an online training where you learn this rare knowledge by building real-world projects.
-No boring videos to watch.
+We designed an online training in which you can learn this rare knowledge by building real-world projects.
+There are no boring videos to watch.

 Gopher of time